run-llama/llama-hub/llama_hub/imdb_review/README.md

 The IMDB downloader takes in two attributes
 * movie_name_year: The name of the movie or series and year
 * webdriver_engine: To use edge, google or gecko (mozilla) webdriver
+* generate_csv: Whether to generate csv file
+* multithreading: whether to use multithreading or not

 ## Usage
 ```python